Legal matters to have sorted before you pass away

 Dying isn’t a subject you may like to think about, but it is a natural part of life.

-Every adult should have a valid will, even if you’re young, healthy and single.
-If you don’t make a will, things may get complicated, time-consuming and expensive, with your family required to prove to the government their claims to your estate.
+Every adult should consider having a valid Will, even if you’re young, healthy and single.
+If you don’t make a Will, things may get complicated, time-consuming and expensive for your family regarding their claims to your estate.

-You may also want to set out a testamentary trust in your will.
+You may also want to consider setting out a testamentary trust in your Will.
 These trusts are established to protect your assets when you die, but mostly to provide a greater level of control over the distribution of your assets to beneficiaries.

-Your funeral wishes are something else you can put in your will.
-Letting your family know certain details, such as if you would like to be buried or cremated, or any specifics about your memorial service, will help ease the stress involved with the planning.
-To help with the financial burden of a funeral, you should explore Funeral Insurance too.
+Your funeral wishes are something else you can put in your Will.
+Letting your family know certain details, such as if you would like to be buried or cremated, or any specifics about your memorial service, can help ease the stress involved with the planning.
+To help your family with the financial burden of a funeral, you may wish to explore funeral insurance too.

-Already have a will?
+Already have a Will?
 It’s crucial to regularly review and update it as your stage in life changes.
-For example, if you’ve been married, divorced, separated, or had children since your last will, it’s recommended you write a new one or prepare a valid and witnessed addition to amend the original will terms.
+For example, if you’ve been married, divorced, separated, or had children since your last Will, it's worth considering writing a new one or prepare a valid and witnessed addition to amend the original Will terms.

 Designate a power of attorney